stvmyr/freeD/readme.md

 The original protocol documentation can be found here: https://www.manualsdir.com/manuals/641433/vinten-radamec-free-d.html

-Note that the original system is designed to transmit the Data via RS232 or RS422.
+Note that the original system is designed to transmit its data via RS232 or RS422.
 See manual section A.3 to get a detailed look of what's going on.

 If you need support or have a idea to make this library better, don't hesitate to contact me... :)